jsloop42/dreamlisp/README.md

 Here we require a macro because we require conditional evaluation of arguments.
 If we use a function instead, all the arguments passed to the function will be first evaluated which is not what we want.
 The `when` macro evaluates the expression first and if it is `true`, it then executes the body.
 We use special reader macros that are available only within a macro definition.
 These have the standard Lisp semantics.

-The back tick, which is unquote \`, is used to write code as is.
+The backtick, which is unquote \`, is used to write code as is.
 Within the unquote, using tilde `~`, which is unquote evaluates the variable that follows and replaces it with its value.
 If the variable is a list, we use splice-unquote `~@`.
 Invoking macro will then replace the call site with the code, which is called the macro expansion.
 Macros can be considered like templating in a sense, but it's not mere string substitution.

 ## Module